Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Uprostřed pokoje, ve kterém po stěnách visely podobizny Františka Josefa a Viléma, následníka trůnu Karla Františka Josefa, generála Viktora Dankla, arcivévody Bedřicha a šéfa generálního štábu Konráda z Hötzendorfu, stál pán bůh.

-Friedrich enters the horrible dream of Kadett Biegler, there is a portrait of him hanging on the wall of the k.u.k.
+enters Kadett Biegler's dreadful dream; there is a portrait of him hanging on the wall of the k.u.k.
 Gottes Hauptquartier.

 Background

-Towards the end of the war Friedrich had become very unpopular, accused of military incompetence and for having used the war to enrich himself.
-The successor states of Austria-Hungary confiscated nearly all his property.
-He was the brother of Archduke Stephan.
+Towards the end of the war, Friedrich had become very unpopular, accused of military incompetence and of having used the war to enrich himself.
+The successor states of Austria-Hungary (except for Hungary and partly Austria) confiscated nearly all his property.
+Amongst Czechs he was particularly unpopular as one of the architects of the severe repression that his AOK advocated.

 The Good Soldier Švejk in Captivity